async-profiler/async-profiler/README.md

 The minimum supported JDK version is 7u40 where the TLAB callbacks appeared.

+### Installing Debug Symbols

-Heap profiler requires HotSpot debug symbols.
+The allocation profiler requires HotSpot debug symbols.
 Oracle JDK already has them embedded in `libjvm.so`, but in OpenJDK builds they are typically shipped in a separate package.
 For example, to install OpenJDK debug symbols on Debian / Ubuntu, run: